varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.1.rst

 Other changes to VCL
 ~~~~~~~~~~~~~~~~~~~~

-* The ``Host`` header is mandatory for HTTP/1.1, as proscribed by the
+* The ``Host`` header in client requests is mandatory for HTTP/1.1, as
-  HTTP standard.
-If it is missing, then ``builtin.vcl`` causes a
+  proscribed by the HTTP standard.
+If it is missing, then
-  synthetic 400 "Bad request" response to be returned.
+  ``builtin.vcl`` causes a synthetic 400 "Bad request" response to be
+  returned.

 * You can now provide a string argument to ``return(fail("Foo!"))``,
   which can be used in ``vcl_init`` to emit an error message if the